Authenticate access to Azure Databricks with a service principal using OAuth (OAuth M2M)

 Azure Databricks tools and SDKs that implement the Databricks client unified authentication standard will automatically generate, refresh, and use Azure Databricks OAuth access tokens on your behalf as needed for OAuth M2M authentication.

-If you must manually generate, refresh, or use Azure Databricks OAuth access tokens for OAuth M2M authentication, follow the instructions in this section.
+Databricks recommends using client unified authentication, however if you must manually generate, refresh, or use Azure Databricks OAuth access tokens, follow the instructions in this section.

-Use the Azure Databricks managed service principal's or Microsoft Entra ID managed service principal's client ID and the Azure Databricks OAuth secret to request an Azure Databricks OAuth access token to authenticate to both account-level REST APIs and workspace-level REST APIs.
-The token will expire in one hour.
-You must request a new Azure Databricks OAuth access token after the expiration.
+Use the service principal's client ID and OAuth secret to request an OAuth access token to authenticate to both account-level REST APIs and workspace-level REST APIs.
+The access token will expire in one hour.
+You must request a new OAuth access token after the expiration.
 The scope of the OAuth access token depends on the level that you create the token from.
 You can create a token at either the account level or the workspace level, as follows:

 Manually generate an account-level access token

-An Azure Databricks OAuth access token created from the account level can be used against Databricks REST APIs in the account and in any workspaces the Azure Databricks managed service principal or Microsoft Entra ID managed service principal has been assigned to.
+An OAuth access token created from the account level can be used against Databricks REST APIs in the account, and in any workspaces the service principal has access to.

 1. As an account admin, log in to the account console.